searlejk/startup/README.md

 - [x] **Visually appealing colors and layout.
 No overflowing elements.** - I use calm darker colors.
 Everything is contained to the screen.
 The layout is simple and easy to navigate.
-- [x] **Use of a CSS framework** - I used the CSS framework for basic bootstrap to make fonts and other details more standardized
+- [x] **Use of a CSS framework** - I used the CSS framework for basic bootstrap to make fonts and other details more standardized.
+This helped with buttons and input boxes.
 - [ ] **All visual elements styled using CSS** - I did not complete this part of the deliverable.
-- [ ] **Responsive to window resizing using flexbox and/or grid display** - I did not complete this part of the deliverable.
+- [x] **Responsive to window resizing using flexbox and/or grid display** - By adding flex to my css I was able to make sure it adapted to window resizing.
 - [ ] **Use of a imported font** - I did not complete this part of the deliverable.
-- [ ] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I did not complete this part of the deliverable.
+- [x] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I used each of these in my css code.
+My pseduo selector was hover, my ID was

 ## 🚀 React part 1: Routing deliverable